PaloAltoNetworks/terraform-google-vmseries-modules/examples/autoscale/README.md

 ```

 ### VM-Series licensing
-There are at least 2 options for VM-Series licensing for autoscaling.
+When doing autoscaling there are at least 2 options for VM-Series licensing.
 These options are different in the way how you can free up licenses (delicense) when MIG scales in.
 1. An authcode is set in VM-Series bootstrap parameters.
 [Delicesing can be done manually](https://docs.paloaltonetworks.com/vm-series/10-1/vm-series-deployment/license-the-vm-series-firewall/vm-series-models/deactivate-the-licenses/deactivate-vm)
 2. An authcode is assigned to Device Group through [Panorama Software Firewall License Plugin](https://docs.paloaltonetworks.com/vm-series/10-1/vm-series-deployment/license-the-vm-series-firewall/use-panorama-based-software-firewall-license-management).
 Delicensing can happen automatically according to Software Firewall License Plugin settings.
-However due to how Software Firewall License Plugin works after scale-in event there is at least 1h delay before delicensing is actually heppanening.
+However due to how Software Firewall License Plugin works after scale-in event there is at least 1h delay before delicensing is actually happening.

 To speed up delicensing, `autoscale` module and this example introduce optional delicensing Cloud Function that works in conjunction with Software Firewall License Plugin.
-The Cloud Function is triggered on MIG scale-in event, connects to Panorama and requests the plugin to delicense deleted VM-Series instance without any delay.
+The Cloud Function is triggered on MIG scale-in event via pub/sub event, connects to Panorama and requests the plugin to delicense deleted VM-Series instance without any delay.

 To enable the Cloud Function use instructions below to set `delicensing_cloud_function_config`.

-### Created resources
+### Resources created in this example

 Created resources include:
 * 3 x VPC Networks (`mgmt`, `untrust/public`, and `trust/hub` VPC networks).